-Upon graduating from this program, students have gained a new level of design fluency and creative confidence, a mastery of their own specialized craft:OLOGY, and an understanding of their place as a maker and influencer in fashion history/futures.
+Upon graduating from this program, students will have gained a new level of design fluency and creative confidence, a mastery of their own specialized craft:OLOGY, and an understanding of their place as a maker and influencer in fashion history/futures.
 They enter personally defined industries as articulate, vocal, and formidable design specialists, not design generalists, and are expected to populate a mix of large-scale, high-end design houses, smaller ateliers, entrepreneurial ventures, experimental think tanks and consultancies, or continued study at the MPhil or PhD level.

-Curriculum below is for the entering class of fall 2023.
+Curriculum below is for the entering class of fall 2024.

-CATHLEEN SHEEHAN, Chair
+CATHLEEN SHEEHAN, Chair cathleen\sheehan@fitnyc.edu fitnyc.edu/fashion-design-mfa

-cathleen_sheehan@fitnyc.edu fitnyc.edu/fashion-design-mfa
+Semester 1

 MF 501 Thesis Idea 2

 MF 502 Thesis Play 3

 MF 503 Fashion Creation I: X3 Self 3

 MF 504 Design Communication I: Visual Explanations 1.5

 MF 505 The Fashion Activist 3

 MF 507 Pattern Recognition 3

+Winter Sess ion

+MF 602 International Making Seminar II: Fashion Farming 3

 Semester 2

 MF 522 Fashion Creation II: Elective Connect 3

 MF 523 Thesis Focus 3

-MF 524 craft:0L0GY 3
+MF 524 craft:OLOGY 3

 MF 525 Design Communication II: Image Capture 2

 MF 603 Business I: Brand Marketing and Finance 3

-Summer Se ssion 1

-MF 602 International Making Seminar II: Fashion Farming 3

 Semester 3

 FT 522 History of Textiles through the Nineteenth Century 3

 or FT 524 Dress and Textiles in World Cultures

 MF 601 Fashion Creation III: Design Archaeology 3

 MF 604 Design Communication III: 2D Curation Portfolio 2

 MF 605 Thesis Edit 3

 MF 628 Business II: Supply Chain Production and Retail 3

 Semester 4

 MF 606 Professional Development Seminar 3

 MF 626 Thesis Conclude 4.5

 MF 627 Thesis: Exhibition Design & Portfolio 3

 MF 629 Thesis: Captured/Present 3

 Total Credits 60

 All degree programs require that students maintain a cumulative grade point average of 3.0 every semester while enrolled in the program.
-A student is placed on probation if his or her semester GPA is below 3.0.
-A student is not subject to academic dismissal at the end of his or her first semester in a degree program.
+A student is placed on probation if their semester GPA is below 3.0.
+A student is not subject to academic dismissal at the end of their first semester in a degree program.
 A student will be dismissed from the college after two consecutive semesters with a GPA below 3.0.
 A final GPA of 3.0 is required for graduation.